relaystr/ndk/doc/usecases/blossom.md

 ## When to use

-For a simpler more genric api check out [!ref](/usecases/files.md)
+For a simpler more generic api check out [!ref](/usecases/files.md)

 If no servers are specified the default user server list (kind `10063`) is used for upload and delete.